Write for the Sojourners Online Publication

 - Please type poems for submission (or print clearly).
 Please check all spelling and punctuation very carefully.
 It is extremely unlikely that we would publish a poem that contains exclusive language or sexist or racist images.

 - All poetry submitted for publication must original and unpublished.
 If your material is copyrighted, we assume you are authorizing us to publish it.
 We also assume full reprint permission for any item we publish, unless otherwise indicated.
-This includes electronic reprint permission, the posting on our Web page (sojo.net), and the use of excerpts in other Sojourners material.
+This includes electronic reprint permission, the posting on our Web site (sojo.net), and the use of excerpts in other Sojourners material.

 By submitting your work to Sojourners, or otherwise giving Sojourners permission to publish your work, either in print or electronically, you represent and warrant: